Environmental preservation and building environmentally-friendly societies

 - *3 Restrictions on the use of substances of concern contained in automobile parts and materials

-- *5 Substances of high concern
+- *4 Substances of high concern

 Reduced use of substances of concern

-In production processes, we are switching to water-based paint and release agents, making painting lines more compact, improving coating efficiency, and making other efforts to reduce to the Pollutant Release and Transfer Register (PRTR) substances and volatile organic compounds (VOCs).
+In production processes, we are switching to water-based paint and release agents, making painting lines more compact, improving coating efficiency, and making other efforts to reduce Pollutant Release and Transfer Register (PRTR) substances and volatile organic compounds (VOCs).

 ■Volumes and flow of emitted PRTR substances

-■VOC emissions/emissions per sales unit (index)*5
+■VOC emissions, emissions per sales unit (index)*5

-- *8 Emissions per sales unit (index) is a figure obtained taking FY2012 as 100
+- *5 Emissions per sales unit (index) is a figure obtained taking FY2012 as 100

 Activities for living with nature that build ties with the community

-Creation of biotope*1 in plant regulating pond
+Creation of biotope*6 in plant regulating pond

-A biotope was completed in November 2018 using a rainwater regulating pond*2 at Toyoda Gosei’s Heiwacho Plant (Aichi Prefecture, Japan).
+A biotope was completed in November 2018 using a rainwater regulating pond*7 at Toyoda Gosei’s Heiwacho Plant (Aichi Prefecture, Japan).
 Creating a biotope with a regulating pond is unusual in Japan, and this was the first such effort in Aichi Prefecture.

 This biotope was developed as an environment to foster rare organisms threatened with extinction.
 In addition to serving as a gene bank for Nagoya Dharma pond frogs and Japanese medaka fish, seeds of plants such as the Tokai dandelion are provided to other organizations.
 We also plan to use it as a learning site for local schoolchildren.

-- *1 Derived from the Greek bios (life) and topos (place).
+- *6 Derived from the Greek bios (life) and topos (place).
 An environment that provides a habitat for a distinct assemblage of organisms.

-- *2 Ponds established in residential areas or industrial plants, which function to temporarily store rainwater during local severe rainstorms and prevent flooding.
+- *7 Ponds established in residential areas or industrial plants, which function to temporarily store rainwater during local severe rainstorms and prevent flooding.

-- *3 One of nine such councils in Aichi Prefecture, established in November 2016.
+- *8 One of nine such councils in Aichi Prefecture, established in November 2016.
 It consists of 45 groups, including NPOs and schools in the western Owari region, and serves as an ecosystem network.